vhzy/pythia/README.md

 Pythia is a modular framework for vision and language multimodal research.
-Built on top of PyTorch, it features:
+We fork this framework: https://github.com/ronghanghu/pythia

 # run tig model